DayenaDas/Calcureact/README.md

 # Calcureact

-A calculator built using [React.js](https://react.dev/) that instantly reacts to user input to show real time results.
+A calculator built using [React.js](https://react.dev/) that instantly reacts to user input to show real time results without waiting for "=" button to be pressed.
+Built & deployed using GitHub Actions in [GitHub pages](https://dayenadas.github.io/Calcureact/).

 ## Usage: